UbiCastTeam/moodle-atto_ubicast/README.md

 How does it work?
 -----------------

-This plugin relies heavily on the https://github.com/UbiCastTeam/moodle-mod_easycastms plugin's LTI video integration mechanism that you can read on in said README.
+This plugin relies heavily on the https://github.com/UbiCastTeam/moodle-mod_ubicast plugin's LTI video integration mechanism that you can read on in said README.

-What the Atto plugin does is only opening a modal asking for the video ID and inserts an iframe the same way the `moodle-mod_easycastms` does.
+What the Atto plugin does is only opening a modal asking for the video ID and inserts an iframe the same way the `moodle-mod_ubicast` does.

 Relevant Moodle Documentation: